-In particular, the Company identified specific existing tools involved in planning the formation and implementation of the Company's decisions concerning, among other things, Offences to be prevented:
+In particular, the Company identified the following specific existing tools involved in planning the formation and implementation of the Company's decisions concerning, among other things, Offences to be prevented:

-- the corporate governance principles formally or practically adopted by the Company; - the system for attributing powers and responsibilities within the organisation; - Internal Regulatory Instruments, including company procedures, documentation and measures concerning the structure of the corporate and organisational hierarchy, functional arrangements and the management control system; - rules concerning the administrative, accounting, financial and reporting system; - The Code of Ethics, which among other things seeks to foster and promote a high professional standard and to prevent conduct conflicting with the interests of the Company or violating the law, or conflicting with the values that the Company seeks to preserve and promote; - The Anti-Corruption Code; - the personnel communication and training system currently adopted by the Company; - The disciplinary system governed by the NCBA; - in general, any applicable Italian and foreign legislation.
+- the corporate governance principles adopted formally or in practice by the Company; - the system for attributing powers and responsibilities within the organisation; - Internal Rules, including company procedures, documentation and measures concerning the structure of the corporate and organisational hierarchy and functional arrangements and the management control system; - rules concerning the administrative, accounting, financial and reporting system; - the Code of Ethics, which among other things seeks to foster and promote a high standard of expertise and to deter conduct that is not in the interest of the Company, which violates the law or that conflicts with the values that the Company seeks to preserve and promote; - the Anti-Corruption Code; - the personnel communication and training system currently adopted by the Company; - the disciplinary system governed by the N.C.B.A.; - in general, any applicable Italian and foreign legislation.

-The key principles inspiring the 231 Model, in addition to the above, are:
+The key standards inspiring the 231 Model, in addition to the above, are:

-- the Confindustria Guidelines, on which the mapping of areas at risk was based; - the requirements laid down in Legislative Decree 231/2001, in particular: - putting the Supervisory Body in charge of promoting the effective and appropriate implementation of the 231 Model, including by monitoring corporate conduct and the right to obtain ongoing information on activities relevant for the purposes of Legislative Decree 231/2001; - verifying the functioning of the Model, with periodic updating where necessary (ex post oversight); - raising awareness and disseminating across all company levels the rules of conduct provided for in the Code of Ethics and the established procedures;
+- the Confindustria Guidelines, on which the mapping of areas at risk was based; - the requirements laid down in Legislative Decree 231/01, in particular: - putting the Supervisory Body in charge of promoting the effective and appropriate implementation of the 231 Model, including by monitoring corporate conduct and the right to obtain ongoing information on activities relevant for the purposes of Legislative Decree 231/01; - verifying the functioning of the Model, with periodic updating where necessary (ex post oversight); - raising awareness and disseminating across all company levels the rules of conduct provided for in the Code of Ethics and the established procedures;

 - the general principles of an adequate Internal Control and Risk Management System, in particular: - the existence of formalised procedures: corporate measures establishing principles of conduct, operating procedures for performing Sensitive Activities and methods for storing relevant documentation; - ex post tracing and verification of transactions using appropriate documentary/computerised support and justification of choices: each transaction must be supported by appropriate documentation that can be audited to determine the characteristics and reasons for the transaction and identify who authorised, executed, registered or verified the transaction; - segregation of duties: the system must ensure where applicable the application of the principle of separation of functions, under which an authorisation to carry out a transaction must be given by someone other than the person who performs or audits the transaction.
 Furthermore: A) powers and responsibilities must be defined and known within the organisation; and B) authorisation and signature powers must be consistent with the organisational responsibilities assigned to their holders; - existence of a system of powers consistent with the organisational responsibilities assigned to their holders: the assigned authorisation and signature powers must be A) consistent with the organisational and management responsibilities assigned to their holders; and B) clearly defined and known within the Company.
-Company officers that have the authority to commit the Company to certain expenditures shall be defined, specifying the limits and the nature of the expenditure.
+Company offices that have the authority to commit the Company to certain expenditures shall be defined, specifying the limits and the nature of the expenditure.